Giana Krieger – Artistic Director / Lead Choreographer

-Giana has continued her educational studies at the University of Baltimore where she is pursing a degree in Business Administration with a specialization in Marketing.
-In the Spring of 2019 Giana graduated with her bachelors degree and is currently continuing her education studies to obtain her masters degree in Business.
+Giana has continued her educational studies at the University of Baltimore where she is pursuing a degree in Business Administration with a specialization in Marketing.
+In the Spring of 2019 Giana graduated with her bachelor’s degree and is currently continuing her education studies to obtain her master’s degree in Business.
 Giana looks forward to working with all of the students at Jamz and is excited for the upcoming season.

 Margareta Chughtai is Culture Shock, Washington, D.C.’s own co-founding executive director and previous artistic director.
 She has performed and instructed nationally and internationally for the past twelve years and directed for the last six years.

 Margareta started dancing with Culture Shock San Diego where she was a core company dancer for over 5 years.
 After starting as a dancer in California doing shows with Culture Shock for Sea World, Paramount Pictures, and Woman’s Final Four Basketball Tournament, she then moved to the east coast where she co-founded Culture Shock D.C.